rgambord/c99-doc/doc/sections/7/26/7/index.rst

 .. _9899_7.26.7p1:

+.. container:: snum

+   :ref:`1 <9899_7.26.7p1>`

-:ref:`1 <9899_7.26.7p1>` The ability to undefine and perhaps then redefine the macros bool, true, and false is an obsolescent feature.
+The ability to undefine and perhaps then redefine the macros bool, true, and false is an obsolescent feature.

 .. _9899_7.26.8: